 Unification Theological Seminary serves students of the Unification and the Christian tradition and welcomes students from all of the world’s religions.
 Many international students come to UTS in order to receive theological education within an American cultural milieu.
 This adds to the rich diversity of the UTS community.

 UTS offers four graduate degree programs.
 UTS also offers a six-course (18-credit) Certificate in Unification Leadership.

 The Doctor of Ministry (D.Min.)
-Program is a non-residential program aimed at developing ministerial leadership at an advanced level.
-Courses are taught over four two-week intensives over a two year period.
+Program is a non-residential program aimed at developing ministerial leadership and public leaders at an advanced level.
+Courses are taught through intensives over a two year period.
 Students then take one to three years to complete their dissertation project.
 Student have a choice of two concentrations.

 The Master of Divinity (M.Div.)
-Program is a three-year course of study to prepare men and women for pastoral leadership.
+Program is a three-year course of full-time study (12 to 15 credits per semester) to prepare men and women for church and pastoral leadership.

-The Master of Arts in Religious Studies (M.A.) is a basic graduate degree that prepares students for diverse positions and ministries as well as for a strong theological and practical knowledge of religions and their impact on today’s society.
+The Master of Arts in Religious Studies (M.A.) is a two-year advanced academic degree of full-time studies (12 credits per semester) that provides students with an understanding of the Judeo-Christian and Unification tradition as well as theological and practical insights into the major world religions and their impact on today’s society.
 The M.A. in Religious Studies offers students a choice of four concentrations that address life in today’s intercultural and interreligious global community.
-The concentrations are Interfaith Peacebuilding, Non-Profit Leadership, Unification Studies and Theological Studies.
+The concentrations are Interfaith Peacebuilding, Public and Non-Profit Leadership, Unification Studies and Theological Studies.
 It is also an ideal degree for those students wishing to pursue either doctoral studies or further study in a specific field of theological inquiry.